prometheus-operator/runbooks/content/runbooks/kubernetes/KubePersistentVolumeFillingUp.md

+---
+title: Kube Persistent Volume Filling Up
+weight: 20
+---

 # KubePersistentVolumeFillingUp

+## Meaning

 There can be various reasons why a volume is filling up.
 This runbook does not cover application specific reasons, only mitigations for volumes that are legitimately filling.

+As always refer to recommended scenarios for given service.

+## Impact

+Service degradation, switching to read only mode.

+## Diagnosis

+Check app usage in time.
+Check if there are any configurations such as snapshotting, automatic data retention.

+## Mitigation

+### Data retention

+Deleting no longer needed data is the fastest and the cheapest solution.

+Ask the service owner if specific old data can be deleted.
+Enable data retention especially for snapshots, if possible.

+### Data export

+If data is not needed in the service but needs to be processed later then send it to somewhere else, for example to S3 bucket.

+### Data rebalance in the cluster

+Some services automatically rebalance data on the cluster when one node fills up.
+Some allow to rebalance data across existing nodes, the other may require adding new nodes.
+If this is supported then increase number of replicas and wait for data migration or trigger it manually.

+Example services that support this:

+- cassandra
+- ceph
+- elasticsearch/opensearch
+- gluster
+- hadoop
+- kafka
+- minio

+**Notice**: some services may require special scaling conditions such as adding twice more nodes than exist now.

-## Volume resizing
+### Direct Volume resizing

 If volume resizing is available, it's easiest to increase the capacity of the volume.